 With this in mind, you should stick to the 24 inches long by 12 inches wide or 2 square foot guideline.
 But if you’re on a budget, you can go a little under this guideline with a Dwarf hamster.

 Also, I’d consider getting a plastic modular cage with a dwarf hamster because the built-in wheels and tubes are a perfect size for them.
-However, there’s other one caveat these little creatures do bring to the table; if they’re introduced at a young age, they can be housed together.
+However, there’s another caveat these little creatures do bring to the table; if they’re introduced at a young age, they can be housed together.

 In fact, these hamsters tend to be happier living with a little friend.
 So, if you’re looking to get a Dwarf hamster, maybe looking into getting two and creating a little Dwarf hamster duo.
 But if you do get two, you’ll need a much larger cage to let each hamster has its own space.